-Individuals with a body temperature over 100 degrees will be required to obtain viral testing for a communicable disease such as COVID-19 or will obtain a doctor's note to return.
+Individuals with a body temperature over 100 degrees should consider viral testing for a communicable disease such as COVID-19.
+If an individual tests positive for COVID-19, they must remain out for five days from symptom onset or positive test.
 This individual will not have programming available until fever free for 24 hours, without the use of fever reducing medications.
 The exception to this is if an individual has submitted physician documentation of a periodic fever syndrome.